 Google AMP: What It Is.
 Why It Ranks Better. | Accelerated Mobile Pages Explained

-The latest buzzword (you need to be aware or) for SEO and more web traffic is Google AMP.
-Google AMP, or ‘Accelerated Mobile Pages‘ was created to you can rank better, load pages lightening fast, get more traffic/leads from mobile searches.
+The latest buzzword (you need to be aware of) for SEO and more web traffic is Google AMP.
+Google AMP, or ‘Accelerated Mobile Pages‘ was created to you can rank better, load pages lightning fast, get more traffic/leads from mobile searches.

 Website owners can quickly amplify their online reach and improve their customers’ user experience simply by converting to AMP pages.
 AMP pages now take less than half a second to load from a Google search.

 AMP was first created in 2015.
 At that time, it was primarily focused on media sites, to help the pages load faster.
 AMP was also created to compete with Facebook’s Instant Articles to help websites increase their rankings on Google.

 To encourage more participants, Google also offered incremental exposure on Google Search.

 AMP pages were featured within the “Top Stories news carousel” at the top of mobile searches.
 This top-of-page exposure encouraged more high-traffic sites, such as CNN and The New York Times, to begin using AMP pages.

 For news sites, having an article featured on the Top Stories carousel was a big chance to wildly increase site traffic.

 AMP BENEFITS NOT LIMITED TOP STORIES CAROUSEL

 AMP pages on the mobile-first index are prioritized over Google’s traditional desktop index.
 If you’re not a news site, using AMP SEO pages can help you rank higher and attract more visitors.